pv2b/netbox-plugin-mclag/README.md

 ## Functionality

-The following functionality is offered by this plugin to create a minimum viable product:
+The following functionality is currently offered by this plugin:

   * The ability to view/create/update/delete *Multi-Chassis Domain* objects through the web UI and by API.
   * The ability to view/create/update/delete *Multi-Chassis Link Aggregation Group* objects through the web UI and by API.